samuel-walters/docker/README.md

 Virtualization and containerization are the two most frequently used mechanisms to host applications in a computer system.
 Virtualization uses the notion of a virtual machine as the fundamental unit.
 Containerization, on the other hand, uses the concept of a container.

-### commands
+### Docker commands

-docker run hello-world
+* Windows users should use `alias docker="winpty docker"` for the below commands to work.

-first looks locally.
-Then look to registry (docker hub).
-Then display the message.
-It is case sensitive
+* `docker run hello-world`: This first looks locally.
+Then it looks on the registry (on docker hub).
+It then displays the message if it finds it.
+The command is case sensitive.

-docker images

-lists all the local images
+* `docker images`: lists all the local images

-docker run -d -p 80:80 nginx --> This is port mapping.
+* `docker run -d -p 80:80 nginx`: this will run the image, and the 80:80 is an example of port mapping.

-docker ps -a

-docker images

-alias docker="winpty docker"

-docker exec -it idhereok bash

-docker stop containeridhere (saves changes)

-docker rm containeridhere -f (removes it completely)

-docker cp ./index.html 8c913389dc59:/usr/share/nginx/html/
+* `docker ps -a`: Lists all the running containers.

+* `docker exec -it idhereok bash`: The exec command is used to interact with already running containers on the Docker host.
+It allows you to start a session within the default directory of the container.

+* `docker stop containeridhere`: Stops a running container(it does save changes).

+* `docker rm containeridhere -f`: Completely removes a container.

+* `docker image rm`: Removes an image.

+* `docker cp ./index.html 8c913389dc59:/usr/share/nginx/html/`: Example of copying a file from the localhost to the container.

+* `docker commit 8c913389dc59 samuelwalters/test:version2`: Making a commit with docker.

+* `docker push samuelwalters/test:version2`: Making a push with docker.

+* `docker run -d -p 80:80 samuelwalters/test:version2`: Running a container.
+If it does not exist locally, this will pull the container from the registry on docker hub (where my repository is).